1958 – 1961 | 1962 – 1964 | 1965 – 1967

 |Nudity||The ATS women all (except Joan Sims) lie in bed topless.
 Later, when given the order 'skirts will not be worn – battledress trousers will be worn at all times, that is all', a group of women go on parade topless.|

 By the end of 1975 it was apparent that the television series Carry On Laughing had not been as successful as had been hoped, and had not matched the success of the earlier Christmas specials.
-Yet one particularly ambitious script titled 'The Busting of Balsy' showed promise but would be too expensive to film for television.
-Colin Rogers, Head of Scripts for ATV, contacted producer Peter Rogers (no relation) and it was decided that the script should instead be adapted into a feature-length film.
-This, set during the Second World War, became Carry On England.
-Peter Rogers also hoped to film another standalone comedy set during the war titled We Haf Ways of Making You Larf, based on an unused Talbot Rothwell script titled Carry On Escaping that was set in a prisoner of war camp.
+Yet one particularly ambitious script set during the Second World War titled 'The Busting of Balsy' showed promise but would be too expensive for television.
+Colin Rogers, Head of Scripts for ATV, contacted producer Peter Rogers (no relation) who decided that the script should instead become a film, Carry On England.
+Peter Rogers also hoped to film another standalone comedy set during the war to be titled We Haf Ways of Making You Larf, based on an unused Talbot Rothwell script titled Carry On Escaping that was set in a prisoner of war camp.

 The intended cast was quite different from those finally cast.
 It had been hoped that Ian Lavender would return to star as Able, Kenneth Williams was offered the role of the Brigadier, Alice Easy had been written with Barbara Windsor in mind and Penelope Keith was offered the role of Ffouke-Sharpe, although she was busy enjoying The Good Life.
 None of those actors appear, yet Kenneth Connor's son Jeremy Connor plays Gunner Hiscocks; he had previously played the young boy in Carry On Nurse.
 Actors who appeared in the Carry On Laughing television series also were given minor roles, with Linda Hooks as a nurse, Vivienne Johnson as Freda and John Carlin and as Michael Nightingale as officers.
 As Sid James still had stage commitments Windsor Davies was again set to star, and able to use the Sergeant persona he had honed in It Ain't Half Hot, Mum.
 This is the only Carry On appearance by his It Ain't Half Hot, Mum co-star, Isle of Wight resident Melvyn Hayes.

 The film's main weakness was that it didn't have many other established Carry On stars, only Joan Sims, Jack Douglas, Peter Butterworth and Kenneth Connor.
-The search for a new Jim Dale continued with Patrick Mower in the handsome hero role, Diane Langton was on trial as a replacement for Barbara Windsor and unable to get Sally Geeson of Carry On Abroad and Carry On Girls, they cast her older sister Judy Geeson.
+The search for a new Jim Dale continued with Patrick Mower in the handsome hero role, Diane Langton was on trial as a replacement for Barbara Windsor and unable to get Sally Geeson - star of Carry On Abroad and Carry On Girls - they cast her older sister Judy Geeson.

 Tragically when the film was nearing completion, Sid James collapsed and died onstage during a performance of The Mating Season at the Sunderland Empire Theatre.
 When released the media criticised the film for having already replaced Sid James.
 Overall, it was clear that the public disapproved of the release of a Carry On film without Sid James immediately after his death.